0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-packages.md

 The sentry machine must have the following ports open to the world `0.0.0.0/0`:

-* `26656`- Your Heimdall service will connect your node to other nodes Heimdall service.
+* Port `26656`: Your Heimdall service will connect your node to other nodes Heimdall service.

-* `30303`- Your Bor service will connect your node to other nodes Bor service.
+* Port `30303`: Your Bor service will connect your node to other nodes Bor service.

-* `22` - Open this port if your node is servicing validators.
+* Port `22`: Open this port if your node is servicing validators.
 You will likely want to restrict what traffic can access this port as it is a sensitive port.

 ## Configure service files for Bor and Heimdall

 After successfully installing Bor and Heimdall through [packages](#installing-package), their service file could be found under `/lib/systemd/system`, and Bor's config file could be found under `/var/lib/bor/config.toml`.

 You will need to check and modify these files accordingly.

     - In the service file, set `--chain` to `mainnet` or `amoy` accordingly